What can I do with PWP?

 What is not recommended with PWP?

 - Using PWP to house sensitive / private data and/or files.
 PWP is a shared resource intended primarily for public facing websites.
 While it provides some mechanisms for limiting access, it is not proper place to store data or files that you would not want the world to be able to see.
-We highly recommend using OneDrive or DropBox to store sensitive files, not PWP.
+We highly recommend using OneDrive or Dropbox to store sensitive files, not PWP – Georgia Tech has provided a directory of cloud services available for storing sensitive data.
 Georgia Tech and the PWP administrators take no responsibility for data and/or files that are stored in PWP websites, and any public exposure becomes the full responsibility of the website owner.

 What can I NOT do with PWP?